rosswd/sitpush/README.md

 Unfortunately the *sit* app doesn't provide a url scheme so there isn't a way to open it from the notification.
 This also means that apps like [workflow](https://workflow.is/) can't be used to launch the app from pushover :sob:

+If you still want to try, here is a [gist](https://gist.github.com/rosswd/97e3cb41999200a05d50825fe9b88f0e) of what I found on iOS URL Schemes.

 ## setup
 + Clone
 + `pip install -r requirements.txt`